noatpad/obsidian-banners/README.md

 - **Frontmatter field name**: If set, use a customizable frontmatter field to use for banner data.
 For example, the default value `banner` will use the fields `banner_x`, `banner_y`, and so on.

 #### Banner Icons
+- **Horizontal alignment**: Align the icon horizontally within the note's boundaries.
+If set to *Custom*, you can input a custom offset, relative to the note's left boundary.
+This can be any valid [CSS length value](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units#lengths).
+- **Vertical alignment**: Align the icon vertically relative to a banner's bottom edge, if a banner is present.
+If set to *Custom*, you can input a custom offset, relative to the center of a banner's lower edge if any.
+This can be any valid [CSS length value](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units#lengths).
 - **Use Twemoji**: If set, it will use Twemoji (Twitter's emoji set) instead of the stock emoji on your device.
 This is on by default as there is better emoji support using this.

 #### Local Image Modal